” GSM Calculation” the best 2 ways to find.

 Reason for Multiplying with 10000 in Gsm Calculation formula

-If the Towel size is in inches then we will convert meters into inches as one meter has 39.37 inches and in the formula, there is a square meter so we will multiply 39.37*39.37 and the answer will be 1550 so in inches will multiply it by 1550
+If the towel size is in inches, I will convert meters to inches, as there are 39.37 inches in one meter.
+In the formula, there is a squared meter.
+Thus, we will multiply 39.37 by 39.37, which gives 1550, so in inches, I will multiply it by 1550.

 GSM Calculation with GSM Cutter